-We’ll start with the correct, though different, definition of the word love.
-Love is outgoing care and concern for the next person.
+We’ll start with the correct, though different, definition of the word.
+Love is outgoing care and concern for the other person.
 It is necessary to know that love exists through action.
 We give and receive love through the actions we perform toward each other.

-The practice of outgoing care and concern for the other person, active practical love is important.
-This active practical love always indicates the presence in us, of love the inner quality.
+Whenever outgoing care and concern for the other person are practised, this active practical love (the outward expression of the inner quality) will always indicate the presence in us, of love the inner quality.

 In terms of language, love is both a verb and an abstract noun.
 Both love in action, expressed and practical, and love, the inner quality, are spiritually good.
-Love, the good spiritual quality, can be a permanent trait of our character during every moment of our existence.
+Love is a good spiritual quality which can be a permanent trait of our character during every moment of our existence.

 When love, the inner quality, is present in us we practise love, the expressed action toward others.
-Our outgoing care and concern toward others will aim at helping their person, or their circumstances, or both.
+When this happens, our outgoing care and concern toward others will aim at helping their person, or their circumstances, or both.

-Practised love builds or repairs all types of relationships.
+Whenever love is practised, it builds where building is necessary or repairs that which is broken.
 Love helps, gives to, cherishes, protects, maintains and preserves the other person and their circumstances.

 Love never leads to harm or destruction of the other person.
-It is therefore impossible for someone to truthfully claim that they killed or harmed someone because they loved them.
+It is therefore impossible for someone to truthfully claim that they killed or even harmed their spouse in the name of love.

-We experience the presence of love, the good spiritual quality, when we practise it toward others.
-We also experience this quality when others practise it toward us.
+We experience the presence of love, the good spiritual quality, when we practise it toward others, and when others practise it toward us.

-Our response to our experience of the presence of love as givers or recipients matters.
-That response may involve our experiencing a certain emotional state.
+Our response to our experience of the presence of love as givers or recipients may be accompanied by our experiencing a certain emotional state.
 This may result in the expression of one or another type of emotional behaviour.
 This happens, for example, in romance and marital situations.

-Love is always permanent.
-Emotional experience and expression do not perform the role of love, they come and go, they are not love.
+Love is always permanent; emotional experience and expression are temporary, they come and go, they are not love.

-They are, in a way, similar to sexual foreplay and sexual intercourse.
-These are not love, but are activities through which a husband and wife can express their love for each other.
+They are, in a way, similar to sexual foreplay and sexual intercourse which, even though they are not love, are activities through which a husband and wife can express their love to each other.

 There is a course of behaviour that can get in the way and prevent us from practising love.
-This course of behaviour can be avoided if we uphold certain practices in our daily living.
+This course of behaviour can be avoided if we uphold certain practices that are opposite to it, in our daily living.

 The practices we can uphold in our daily living to prevent behaviour that obstructs the practice of love include: